Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Chicken skin, also known as keratosis pilaris, is a very common skin condition, where the skin gets bumpy and red, resembling chicken skin or goosebumps.
 It typically occurs on the upper outer arms and thighs, where hair follicles get blocked with pockets of keratin, a thick tough substance that helps to protect the skin.
-Bumps can be red, grey or flesh coloured, and skin feels rough, dry and sometimes itchy.
+Bumps are usually red, brown or flesh-coloured, and the skin will feel rough, dry and sometimes itchy.

 Is it contagious?